Please note: The Judicial Branch cannot provide legal advice.

 How do I contact the Foreclosure Diversion Program?

-You are only in foreclosure if you have been given court papers, including a Summons and Complaint.
-These will come from the sheriff or by mail, and once you have them, you have been “served” with foreclosure papers.
-After you have been served, the bank cannot accept any money from you unless you have a trial agreement or the case is dismissed (dropped).
+You are only in foreclosure if you have been given court papers, including a form called a "Summons" and papers called a "Complaint."
+A sheriff brings these forms to you, or they will come by mail.
+Once you have them, you are in foreclosure.
+If you are in foreclosure, the lender cannot take your money even if you try to pay unless you have made a temporary agreement or the case is dismissed (dropped).

-a) Do I need to move out now if I am in foreclosure?
-In Maine, foreclosure is a court process that takes some time.
-If you have mediation you and the bank might agree to end the foreclosure action, but during mediation the case is “on hold.”
-Even if the bank later gets a judgment of foreclosure in court, this may take a few months.
-Then you have three more months to “undo” the judgment by paying the whole debt (“Period of Redemption”).
-After that the bank must advertise and sell the property.
-If the property is sold you must move out then.
-It takes at least 6 months after a person is served to finish the process.
+Do I need to move out now if I am in foreclosure?
+In Maine, foreclosure is a court process.
+It takes some time.
+If you have mediation, the case is “on hold” during that process.
+If you settle your case, you might make a plan to stay in your home.
+Even if the case ends with a judgment of foreclosure in court, this may take a few months.
+After that, you would have three months to “undo” the judgment by paying the whole debt (“Period of Redemption”).
+The bank must then advertise and sell the property.
+If the property is sold, you must move out then.
+It takes at least 6 months to finish a foreclosure.

-The Foreclosure Diversion Program (FDP) offers mediation in the Maine courts to give both you and your lender the chance to talk about ways you might end your foreclosure, and if you might be able to settle your dispute.
-You will also learn from a judge and a housing expert about mediation and how to make the most of this opportunity.
+The Foreclosure Diversion Program (FDP) offers mediation in the Maine courts.
+It gives both you and your lender the chance to talk about ways you might end your foreclosure, and if you might be able to settle your dispute.
+You will also learn from a judge and a housing expert about mediation and how to make the most of mediation.

 - Be in Maine;

-- Have no more than 4 units; and
+- Have no more than 4 units, including yours.

 If your property meets these requirements, you may have mediation if you ask for it.

-To participate in the FDP, you are not required to complete or submit financial documents before your first mediation.
-Some homeowners do send documents and/or communicate iwth lenders in advance, but the FDP does not require such communication before mediation.
+No. To have FDP mediation, you do not have to complete or send in any financial documents before your first mediation.
+Some homeowners do send documents or talk with lenders in advance, but the FDP does not require that.

-After the Informational Session, you will attend mediation on the same day, where you talk with your lender about ways to save your home (or other ways to end the foreclosure) with the help of a neutral mediator.
-This conversation increases your chances of keeping your home and having the foreclosure case against you dropped.
-Even if you end up moving out, you can make a plan with the lender about that, and maybe get help with moving expenses.
+After the Informational Session, you attend mediation on the same day.
+The mediator helps you talk with your lender about ways to settle your case.
+This meeting gives you a better chance of keeping your home.
+Even if you end up moving out, you can make a plan with the lender about that.
+(Sometimes lenders help with moving expenses or make a plan that helps in other ways, like finishing a school year before moving.)

-You meet with your lender, who often attends the meeting by telephone.
-Your lender’s attorney will be in the room.
-The mediator will explain how mediation works and will answer your questions.
+You meet with your lender (who might be on the phone), your lender's attorney, and the mediator.
+The mediator will explain how mediation works and will help to answer your questions.
 You will have the chance to say what happened and if you want to keep the house.
-You will also hear the lender say what happened with your loan and what solutions are available other than foreclosure in your case.
-You will have the chance to ask questions and to make a plan for next steps.
+You will also hear the lender say what happened with your loan and how you might be able to end the foreclosure case.
+You will be able to ask questions and to make a plan.

 The mediator will make sure that both sides have the chance to speak and important issues are addressed.
-The mediator will not take sides and will not make any decisions regarding your case.
-The mediator will submit a report to the court about the mediation, including any agreements made.
+The mediator will not take sides and or make any decisions about your case.
+The mediator does write a report for the court.
 (You may see the mediator typing on a laptop.)
-You will be asked to read or to listen to what the mediator wrote to be sure it accurately states any agreements.
+The Mediator's Report says what happened at mediation and what plan the parties have made.
+You will be asked to read or to listen to what the mediator wrote to be sure it is correct before you sign it.
+You can ask the mediator to change it if it is not correct.

-No, you do not need to have a lawyer to attend FDP mediation.
-However, if a lawyer is representing you in the foreclosure case, your lawyer must attend mediation.
+No, you do not need to have a lawyer to go to FDP mediation.
+However, if you already have a lawyer for your foreclosure case, your lawyer must come with you to mediation.

 There is no fee for homeowners in FDP mediation.
-The FDP is funded by a fee charged to lenders who file foreclosure cases in Maine courts.
+Lenders pay a mediation fee when they file a foreclosure case.

 a) I know ahead of time.
-If you know that you can’t make it to court on the date set by the court notice, use the “Motion to Continue Mediation in Foreclosure Action” form (FDP-04) to let the court know why you cannot make it and to ask for another date.
-This is called a continuance.
+Contact the court clerk as soon as you know that you can't make it to court on the date set by the court notice.
+The clerk will need something in writing to say why you can't make it and to ask for a new date.
+Be sure to write the case number on the paper and send a copy to the lender's lawyer.
+If you wish, you can use the “Motion to Continue Mediation in Foreclosure Action” form (FDP-04).
 Fill in the form and send it to the court.
-Send a copy to Bank Counsel.
-The judge will decide whether your date can be changed, and if you have not heard what the judge decided, call the clerk to find out.
-No news means your mediation is on!
+(Send a copy to the lender's lawyer.)
+The judge will decide whether your date can be changed.
+If you have not heard what the judge decided, call the clerk to find out.
+The date does not change unless a judge says so.
+No news means your mediation is still on!

 b) It’s the last minute!
 If you cannot make the court date due to a last minute emergency, call the clerk and explain.
-You will also need to send a written note to the clerk to explain what happened and what you would like.
+You will also need to send a written note to the clerk to explain what happened and if you would like to reschedule mediation.
+Not showing up can mean you lose your chance for mediation.
+It is important to let the court know why you are not there if you can't make it.
 A judge will decide whether your mediation may be rescheduled.

-FDP mediation does not stop the foreclosure, but it does put the case “on hold” for a time to allow the parties a chance to work out a solution.
+FDP mediation offers you a chance to work out your case with the lender, and you might keep your house.
+It does not stop the foreclosure, but it does put the case “on hold” for a time to allow the parties a chance to work out a solution.

-If you have questions or suggestions about the Foreclosure Diversion Program, please contact: Laura Pearlman, the Foreclosure Diversion Program Manager at (207) 822-0706 or by email FDMP@courts.maine.gov.
+If you want to contact the FDP, please contact Laura Pearlman, the FDP Manager at (207) 822-0706 or by email FDMP@courts.maine.gov.